The thermal view of $f(R)$ cosmology: Thermal view of FLRW cosmology in general gravity

 In their perturbative analysis, the authors of \cite{Ruzmaikina70,Cotsakis:1993zz,CotsakisFlessas1995} find $k=0$ universes that are regular at $t=0$ (contrary to GR universes that have a Big Bang singularity) and converge to GR solutions as $t\to +\infty$, apparently contradicting the general thermal view of scalar-tensor gravity.
-The latter states that universes starting out with $8\pi {\cal K}{\cal T}>\Theta>0$ (which they do if they initially depart drastically from GR) always run away from GR in the future and cannot approach it \cite{Faraoni:2025alq}.
+The latter states that universes starting out with $8\pi {\cal K}{\cal T}>\Theta>0$ (which they do if they initially depart drastically from GR) run away from GR as long as $8\pi {\cal K}{\cal T}$ remains larger than $\Theta$ \cite{Faraoni:2025alq}.
 However, these universes of \cite{Ruzmaikina70,Cotsakis:1993zz,CotsakisFlessas1995} are obtained for negative values of the parameter $\lambda^2 \equiv \frac{f_0'}{3f_0''} $ (the zero subscript denotes quantities evaluated on the unperturbed solution).
-Unbeknown to the authors of Refs.~\cite{Ruzmaikina70,Cotsakis:1993zz,CotsakisFlessas1995} working in the 1970s and 1990s, we now know that in $f(R)$ gravity it must be $ f'(R)>0$ and $f''(R)>0$ \cite{Sotiriou:2008rp,DeFelice:2010aj, Nojiri:2010wj}, therefore, the region $\lambda^2<0$ is physically irrelevant.\footnote{The same conclusion applies to the solutions~(13), (15), (19), (21), and~(27) of Ref.~\cite{CotsakisFlessas1995}.}
+Unbeknownst to the authors of Refs.~\cite{Ruzmaikina70,Cotsakis:1993zz,CotsakisFlessas1995} working in the 1970s and 1990s, we now know that in $f(R)$ gravity it must be $ f'(R)>0$ and $f''(R)>0$ \cite{Sotiriou:2008rp,DeFelice:2010aj, Nojiri:2010wj}, therefore, the region $\lambda^2<0$ is physically irrelevant.\footnote{The same conclusion applies to the solutions~(13), (15), (19), (21), and~(27) of Ref.~\cite{CotsakisFlessas1995}.}